interactions-py/interactions.py/docs/events.rst

 Event Documentation
 ====================

-You all probably already know that there are several events, internal and from discord, that you can receive with your bot.
-This page will lead you through all dispatched internal events and a few from discord.
+You all probably already know that there are several events, internal and from Discord, that you can receive with your bot.
+This page will lead you through all dispatched internal events and a few from Discord.